Sxmoore/BIO_350_F25/README.md

 - Zero technical difficulties!
 - Used markdown to answer staged questions on board, allowing us to comprehend the material and practice problem solving.
 - It works!

+IC Example 3:
+- Lotka-Volterra Competition: Population Over Time
+- How to calcultate and solve for the ability to coexist?